elkebir-group/phydoser/README.md

 ## Overview

 phydoser is a package to aid in the design a single-cell sequencing follow-up experiment from a previous bulk sequencing experiment.
+The main functions of phydoser include:

   - `generateDistFeat` finds the distinguishing feature family of each tree in the input set